Living up to my G.O.A.T.

 At the ‘mature’ age of 17 years old I didn’t exactly go willingly to live in France or the U.K.

 Nobody and no-one could handle me.
-I was eking closer and closer into the dark tunnel- sans- bright white light and a myriad of angels.
-I couldn’t keep food down me.
+I was etching closer and closer into the dark tunnel- sans- bright white light and a myriad of angels.
+I couldn’t keep the food down.
 My bones ached from all the crap in the drugs that I smoked and took.
 I couldn’t face anyone except my drug dealers.
 I wouldn’t leave the house at all.
-My mood went up and down, I was put on to prescription pills.
+My mood went up and down, I was put on prescription pills.
 Doctors decided I was a head case and I gained a bunch of labels -brand genes that I didn’t particularly want to wear.

 Some say that life is a destination but I see my life as being more of a journey and I can’t say I would change anything.
 These days the road more travelled: is with my true self.
 I love myself, respect myself and I have learnt a lot about people, the world and myself.
 I am still learning and never want to stop.